d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 \end{aligned}
 $$

-where we have used the idea that $\epsilon_1\epsilon_2$ is a higher order term that we can discard in the same way we could discard $\epsilon^{2}$ in the previous section.
+where we have used the idea that $\epsilon_1\epsilon_2$ is a higher order term that we can discard in the same way we could discard $\epsilon^{2}$ in the previous section, along with what we saw in :eqref:`part-der`.
 By continuing in this manner, we may write that

 $$
 L(w_1+\epsilon_1,w_2+\epsilon_2,\ldots,w_N+\epsilon_N) \approx L(w_1,w_2,\ldots,w_N) + \sum_i \epsilon_i \frac{\partial}{\partial w_i} L(w_1,w_2,\ldots,w_N).